 Bargain Bin: Below you will find some links to some of my favorite essential oil products.
 You can also find some really good deals on eBay or locally at any store that carries health oriented items.
 For the best of the best at a reasonable price, I recommend essential oils from Spark Naturals.
 If you decide to give Spark Naturals a try, be sure to use the discount code “BACKDOORSURVIVAL” to receive a 10% discount.

 Melaleuca (Tea Tree) Oil: You will find prices all over the board for essential oils.
 The Spark Naturals brand is very reasonably priced and of the highest quality.
-A bottle of tea tree oil is only $6.99.
 Remember, you get an additional 10% by using the coupon code BACKDOORSURVIVAL at checkout.

 Fractionated Coconut Carrier Oil: Fractionated Coconut Oil stays liquid, is clear, and is highly stable for use in creams and lotions, and many other cosmetic preparations for skin and hair.
 It penetrates the skin readily, thus acting as an excellent carrier for essential oils.